TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video: Introduction

-Inspired by recent visual prompt-based detection~\cite{li2023visual, jiang2024t}, TAPTR~\cite{li2024taptr} proposes a DEtection-TRansformer (DETR)-like framework, which regards each tracking point as a point query and addresses the TAP task from the perspective of 2D detection.
-TAPTRv2~\cite{li2024taptrv2} further improves TAPTR by eliminating the cost-volume as it will contaminate the feature of point queries.
-To compensate for the role of cost-volume for point localization via self-correlation, TAPTRv2 proposes an attention-based position update (APU) operation that utilizes key-aware deformable attention~\cite{li2023lite} to compare a query point with a set of surrounding sampling points and find a better position.
-With this improvement, TAPTRv2 leads to both a simpler framework and a better performance.
+Inspired by recent visual prompt-based detection methods~\citep{li2023visual, jiang2024t}, TAPTR~\citep{li2024taptr} proposes a DEtection-TRansformer (DETR)-like framework, which regards each tracking point as a point query and addresses the TAP task from the perspective of point-level visual prompt detection.
+TAPTRv2~\citep{li2024taptrv2} further improves TAPTR by eliminating the requirement of dense cost-volume input, as it will contaminate the point query's content feature and introduce redundancy.
+To compensate for its localization role, TAPTRv2 proposes an attention-based position update (APU) operation that utilizes key-aware deformable attention~\citep{li2023lite} to compare a query point with a set of key sampling points and find a better position.
+With this improvement, TAPTRv2 obtains both a simpler framework and a better performance.